capstone-coal/pycoal/examples/README.rst

 USGS Digital Spectral Library splib06a
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In this directory, you will also notice a file named **s06av95a_envi.hdr**.
-This, as explained in the example, is the `USGS Digital Spectral Library splib06a <https://speclab.cr.usgs.gov/spectral.lib06/ds231/index.html>`__ we use to characterize and classify AVIRIS pixel spectral signatures.
+If you have built and tested pycoal, if you navigate to *pycoal/tests/* you will see two files named **s06av95a_envi.hdr** and *s06av95a_envi.sli*.
+These files, as explained in the example code, are the `USGS Digital Spectral Library splib06a <https://speclab.cr.usgs.gov/spectral.lib06/ds231/index.html>`__ header and digital spectral index files respectively.
+We use these to characterize and classify AVIRIS pixel spectral signatures.
+Please DO NOT move these files are they are read in a relative fashion.

 Mineral Classification
 ----------------------